jeffreycao1998/shopify-clone/README.md

-## The goal of this project is produce a mirror replica of the well known Shopify and to practice modularizing/architecting big projects!
+## The goal of this project is to produce a replica of the well known Shopify and to practice modularizing/architecting big projects!

 # GET STARTED